privacy-scaling-explorations/zkevm-circuits/docs/EVM_Circuit.md

 ## Purpose and Design

 The [Ethereum Virtual Machine] (EVM) is a state machine that defines the rules of valid state transition in the Ethereum protocol.
 This means that it specifies a deterministic function under which the next valid EVM state is computed from the current EVM state.
-The execution part of EVM uses [opcodes] to realize these state transitions, which results in an <i>Exection trace</i>.
+The execution part of EVM uses [opcodes] to realize these state transitions, which results in an <i>Execution trace</i>.

 ![EVMExecutionTrace-Circuit](https://hackmd.io/_uploads/SJyjmfR_3.png)